handsOnpipeline/btp-kyma-day2-operations/documentation/observe/monitor-kyma-in-dynatrace/README.md

 Dynatrace provides a fully-automated installer script to enable both the Kubernetes cluster, and cluster workload monitoring.
 It deploys OneAgent on each Kubernetes cluster node via the [Dynatrace Operator](https://github.com/Dynatrace/dynatrace-operator), which monitors the Kubernetes cluster node host, and processes running in pods on the cluster.

-The steps of installing Dynatrace Operator differ slightly depending on how you request a Dynatrace enviornment.
-Following section assumes that you receive a Dynatrace envrionment from SAP.
+The steps of installing Dynatrace Operator differ slightly depending on how you request a Dynatrace environment.
+Following section assumes that you receive a Dynatrace environment from SAP.
 Difference will be mentioned wherever necessary when using **Dynatrace trial environment**

 Navigate to your Dynatrace environment and go to **Deployment Status** > **Add new host** > **Kubernetes**.
 Enter following information: